cruickshankrpc/what-should-i-watch/README.md

--> import Switch and Route from react-router-dom into App.js so that I can navigate between pages -> put API key in dotenv file, add .env to my .gitignore file -> check that I can make an API call to fetch data using react hooks (useState & useEffect) and axios, console log the data -> write logic to retrieve random film from the list :
+-> import Switch and Route from react-router-dom into App.js so that I can navigate between pages -> put API key in dotenv file, add .env to my .gitignore file -> check that I can make an API call to fetch data using react hooks (useState & useEffect) and axios, console log the data -> write logic to retrieve random film from the custom list I made on TMDB:
 ```js
 const myFilmList = (() => {
     axios.get(`https://api.themoviedb.org/3/list/5233088?api_key=${API_KEY}&language=en-US&page=1`)